Indian cryptocurrency market was evaluated at around US$150.214 million for the year 2020.

-The market has seen steady positive growth since the time it was first launched in India.
-A cryptocurrency can be said to be a digital asset which can also be used as a medium of exchange digitally wherein all the transactions are registered on digital ledger like system called blockchain.
-The technology has seen this level of adoption amongst the population as it gives more transparency to its users as no transaction, once registered on the blockchain can be edited or change by anyone, not even by the administrator.
+The market has seen steady positive growth since it was first launched in India.
+A cryptocurrency can be a digital asset that can also be used as a medium of exchange digitally; wherein all the transactions are registered on a digital ledger-like system called a blockchain.
+Technology has seen this level of adoption amongst the population.
+It gives more transparency to its users as no transaction, once registered on the blockchain, can be edited or changed by anyone, not even by the administrator.
 This makes the transaction process of cryptocurrencies a lot more transparent and secure.
-In the initial stages of the introduction of this technology in the country, the growth was a lot slower as the customers and the users weren’t aware of it.
-But as the awareness about cryptocurrency spread across the country, the market started to witness a gradual increase over the years.
-It was fuelled further when the ban the trading of cryptocurrency was lifted by the Supreme Court of India in March,2020.
-In the light of theses government relaxations, the market saw major players giving out services regarding the cryptocurrency.
-For example, Tata Consultancy services (TCS) launched a product called as Quartz Smart Solution for crypto for the banking institutions who are dealing in cryptocurrencies.
-Though the Indian market comprises of a market share of less than 2% in the global picture, but the market is set to increase at a significant growth rate owing to the supreme court verdict and the increasing awareness of the benefits of cryptocurrencies amongst the customers.
-The number of cryptocurrency users in India witnessed a significant growth with a total of 1.7 Million in India as of March 2020.
+In the initial stages of introducing this technology in the country, the growth was a lot slower as the customers, and the users weren’t aware of it.
+However, as awareness about cryptocurrency spread across the country, the market started to witness a gradual increase over the years.
+It was fuelled further when the ban on cryptocurrency trading was lifted by the Supreme Court of India in March 2020.
+In light of these government relaxations, the market saw major players giving out services regarding cryptocurrency.
+For example, Tata Consultancy Services (TCS) launched a product called Quartz Smart Solution for crypto for the banking institutions that are dealing in cryptocurrencies.
+Though the Indian market comprises a market share of less than 2% in the global picture, the market is set to increase at a significant growth rate owing to the supreme court verdict and the increasing awareness of the benefits of cryptocurrencies amongst the customers.
+The number of cryptocurrency users in India witnessed significant growth, with 1.7 million in India as of March 2020.

 The Market Picked Up Pace After The Ban Was Lifted